codingfuture/puppet-cfdb/README.md

 * `$settings_tune = {}` - do not use, unless you know what you are doing.
 Mostly left for exceptional in-field case purposes.

+## class `cfdb::elasticsearch` parameters
+This class is included automatically on demand.

+* `$version = '6'` - major or major.minor version of Elasticsearch to use
+* `$apt_repo = 'https://artifacts.elastic.co/packages/6.x/apt'` - Official Elastic APT repository location

 ## class `cfdb::mysql` parameters
 This class is included automatically on demand.